44670/desmume-wasm/README.md

 Most 2D games could be run at 60fps on A14-based devices.

-However, the performance of 3D games varies for each game, an A15-based device could run most 3D games at nearly full speed.
+However, the performance of 3D games varies for each game, an A15- and A16-based device could run most 3D games at nearly full speed.

 By default, 30FPS limit mode is enabled.
 It is strongly recommended to enable this mode on A14-based devices (or earlier) to protect battery life and keep the temperature comfortable for playing.

-On A15-based devices, this mode could be disabled if you want to have a smoother experience.
+On A15- and A16-based devices, this mode could be disabled if you want to have a smoother experience.

 # Control